 Occasionally, changes to the Wellington Planning Scheme may be required.
 This is achieved via a 'Planning Scheme Amendment'.
 Common reasons for an Amendment can be:

-- To enhance or implement the strategic vision of a scheme
+- To enhance or implement the strategic vision of a planning scheme.

-- To allow some use or development currently prohibited to take place
+- To allow a use or development currently prohibited to take place (Rezoning).

 - To incorporate changes made to the Victorian Planning Provisions.